Skip to main content

 Form of Papers

-FINRA’s Code of Procedure contains specific requirements that must be observed for papers filed with the Office of Hearing Officers, including the requirement that all submissions have a caption and be signed.
+FINRA’s Code of Procedure contains specific requirements that must be observed for papers filed with OHO, including the requirement that all submissions have a caption and be signed.
 See Rules 9136, 9137 and Sample Disciplinary Caption.
-Signing a filing certifies that the filing complies with the requirements in Rule 9137.
 If a filing is not signed, the filing may be rejected and not considered.
 See Rule 9137(b).
 Electronic signatures are sufficient for complying with FINRA’s requirements.

 Service of Papers Other Than the Complaint

 Throughout the proceeding, the parties (Enforcement and all Respondents) are required to “serve” papers on each other.
 “Service” is the act of providing copies of the papers to all of the other parties in the proceeding.
-FINRA’s Rules include specific requirements regarding service of papers.
-The parties must comply with these requirements each time they serve papers.
-Unless the presiding Hearing Officer orders an alternate form of service, parties must serve documents on each other by email.
-See Rule 9133(b).
+Unless the presiding Hearing Officer orders an alternate form of service, parties must serve documents on each other through the OHO Docket Portal.
+OHO serves the parties with Orders, Notices, and Decisions through the OHO Docket Portal.
+See Rule 9132.

 Certificate of Service

-Whenever one party serves papers on the other parties in a proceeding, he or she must file a Certificate of Service with the Office of Hearing Officers.
-A Certificate of Service is a signed page that identifies the documents that are being served, the name of each person served, the date on which service was made, the method of service used, and if service is not being made in person, the address at which service is made.
+Whenever one party serves papers on the other parties in a proceeding, he or she must file a Certificate of Service with OHO.
+A Certificate of Service is a signed page that identifies the documents being served, the name of each person served, the date on which service was made, the method of service used, and if service is not being made in person, the address at which service is made.
+In most disciplinary cases before OHO, the parties must serve each other through the OHO Docket Portal.
+See Rule 9134(c).
 If different methods of service are used for different parties, the Certificate of Service must also state the reason different methods of service were used.
 The Certificate of Service must be signed by the person who caused the service to be made and attached to each copy of the papers that were served.
 See Rule 9135(c) and Sample Certificate of Service.

-A Respondent lacking access to the necessary technology to file, serve, and receive papers by email may file a motion seeking an accommodation to allow an alternative method of filing and serving papers.
+A Respondent lacking access to the necessary technology to file, serve, and receive papers electronically through the OHO Docket Portal may file a motion seeking an accommodation to allow an alternative method of filing and serving papers.
 The motion must explain the reason for the request and suggest an alternate form of service.
-The moving party shall file its motion by Express Mail or delivery service with the Office of Hearing Officers at 1700 K Street, NW, Washington, DC 20006.
+The moving party shall file its motion by Express Mail or delivery service with OHO at FINRA’s Office of Hearing Officers at 1700 K Street, NW, Washington, DC 20006.

 Pre-Hearing Procedures